 The City of Ottawa spans over 2778km2 and contains many beloved greenspaces.
 Ottawa is currently Canada’s sixth most populous city, however, it covers a land area greater than that of the five most populous cities combined.
-As a result of urban sprawl, the city’s valuable greenspaces (forests, wetlands and fields) are increasingly at risk from urban construction projects.
+As a result of urban sprawl, the city’s valuable greenspaces are increasingly at risk from urban construction projects.

-Our new campaign called “Keep Nature in our Neighbourhoods” aims to mobilize Ottawans to protect vulnerable greenspaces in the city and demand more sustainable patterns of development across the city.
+Our “Keep Nature in our Neighbourhoods” campaign aims to mobilize Ottawans to protect vulnerable greenspaces in the city and demand more sustainable patterns of development across the city.

 This initiative supports: